-- 9.1 An application will need to be accompanied by the following documents before it can be accepted: - Completed application form - Payment of the relevant fee (by debit or credit card only) - Full DVLA driver's licence and DVLA mandate - Evidence of right to live and work in the United Kingdom - Evidence of current address and history of residence for the last five years including the month and year that the applicant started living at each address

-- Medical form, completed by a GMC registered practitioner less than 3 months before application to DVLA Group 2 standard - Certificate showing completion of the relevant approved driving assessment(s) within the last 12 months - Certificate showing completion of each of the required qualifications within the timescales identified for each - A letter of good conduct from the Embassy or Consulate for the country of residence (if living outside the United Kingdom for a continuous period of three months or more since the age of 16) The date of the documents must be within three months of the date of application, and any documents not in English need to be accompanied by a translation that has been certified as a true translation of the original document - An enhanced level DBS certificate with adult and child barred list checks, completed for the required role of working with vulnerable adults and children in the capacity as a taxi driver, issued within the past 3 months - Completed DBS update service mandate allowing the Council to access this record during the course of the licence - Digital photograph will be taken by a licensing officer - 9.2 The Council will undertake whatever checks and apply whatever processes it considers necessary to ensure that licences are not issued to, or used by, unsuitable people.
+- 9.1 An application will need to be accompanied by the following documents before it can be accepted: - Completed application form - Payment of the relevant fee (by debit or credit card only) - Full DVLA driver's licence and DVLA mandate - Evidence of right to live and work in the United Kingdom those on the EU Settlement scheme will provide proof of the right to live and work in the UK.
+In all cases evidence must be provided before any licence will be issued. - Evidence of current address and history of residence for the last five years including the month and year that the applicant started living at each address - Medical form, completed by a GMC registered practitioner less than 3 months before application to DVLA Group 2 standard - Certificate showing completion of the relevant approved driving assessment(s) within the last 12 months - Certificate showing completion of each of the required qualifications within the timescales identified for each.
+Safeguarding training is required every 3 years at the applicants' expense. - A letter of good conduct from the Embassy or Consulate for the country of residence (if living outside the United Kingdom for a continuous period of three months or more since the age of 16) The date of the documents must be within three months of the date of application, and any documents not in English need to be accompanied by a translation that has been certified as a true translation of the original document - An enhanced level DBS certificate with adult and child barred list checks, completed for the required role of working with vulnerable adults and children in the capacity as a taxi driver, issued within the past 3 months - Completed DBS update service mandate allowing the Council to access this record during the course of the licence.
+DBS checks via the update service will be carried out every 6 months or by completion of a full DBS check at the driver's expense. - Digital photograph will be taken by a licensing officer - DVLA driver check code - Tax Registration code as required by the Finance Bill 2021.
+This check must be completed before consideration of the grant of a licence.